Try a Free Live AI Golf Lesson TRY FREE

 Hitting Fat Golf Shots

-One common “miss” occurs when the golfer hits the ball fat � when the ground is struck before the ball.
-One of the most common causes of this is when the arms release too early in the swing and body stops its rotation to the left.
+One common "miss" occurs when the golfer hits the ball fat — when the ground is struck before the ball.
+One of the most common causes of hitting it fat is when the arms release too early in the swing and the body stops its rotation through the shot.
+An AI swing analyzer can instantly identify this early-release pattern in your own swing.

-Golfers who are very focused on maintaining their spine angle throughout the swing also can have tendencies to hit the ball fat as they tend to stop rotating the body out of the way or increase the spine angle too much during the downswing.
+Golfers who are very focused on maintaining their spine angle throughout the swing can also have tendencies to hit the ball fat, as they tend to stop rotating the body out of the way or increase the spine angle too much during the downswing.

 Checkpoints for Practice